 How is It Calculated?

-To illustrate, let’s consider a simple example:
+To illustrate, let’s consider a straightforward example:

 - Estate value: £600,000

-- Tax-free allowance: £325,000 (nil-rate band) + £175,000 (residence nil-rate band) = £500,000
+- Tax-free allowance: £325,000 (nil rate band) + £175,000 (residence nil rate band) = £500,000

 - Taxable amount: £600,000 – £500,000 = £100,000